 My grandfather passed away two and a half years ago, having supported his beloved Wolverhampton Wanderers for almost 70 years.
 Now, the club looks set to qualify for the Champions League and complete an incredible story, the early part of which coincided with the end of his lifelong following of the club…

 He would have loved this.

 Grandad was born in Crewe, about an hour and a half’s drive from Wolverhampton, in 1939.
 It was the start of the year in which the Second World War would break out.
 It was a time when, just a year before, Wolverhampton Wanderers had lost a title decider to Liverpool and talismanic captain Stan Cullis played his last game in the “old gold and black” grandad would refer to throughout my childhood.
 Soon, Cullis would take over as manager and lead the club through the most successful period in its 143-year history.
-It was an era jump-started by Cullis’s side ending the club’s 41-year wait for a major honour, beating Leicester in the FA Cup final in front of nearly 100,000 people at Wembley.
+So began an era jump-started by Cullis’s side ending the club’s 41-year wait for a major honour, beating Leicester in the FA Cup final in front of nearly 100,000 people at Wembley.

 The rise of Wolves has been remarkable and struck a personal chord with me this season, heightened by Nuno Espírito Santo’s side’s near flawless return since football’s restart in the wake of pandemic-enforced suspension.
 In fact, the past few months have allowed me to take stock and think more about my paternal grandfather, who was as maniacal about football as is humanly possible.

 Wolverhampton Wanderers is one of English football’s oldest clubs, established in 1877 and one of the founding members of the Football League a year later.
 The club sits joint 10th in the list of the most successful clubs in English football history, aptly alongside Nottingham Forest, who my Dad would go on to support and bask in the glory years under the legendary Brian Clough.